 This, by the way, was not the only crime you could be put to death for according to Leviticus.
 These being Adultery, prostitution, various forms of sexual deviancy, practising magic, theft, murder, cursing your father or mother, and blasphemy.
 And, heavens you did not want to be a Priest’s child who had contravened the law because being burnt alive is not a nice way to die.
 So, NO, “Rus”, I don’t see it as “spiritual death” at all.
 But OK, “Rus”, if sanitising “death threats” by believing them to be more psychic than real, helps you to sleep better at night … Fine.

 Returning to my earlier point.
 Given the conflict between Laws of priests in Leviticus verses the Laws of Mt Sinai handed down by Moses earlier in Genesis, which should have been followed?
-Should you even entertain the notion that Leviticus represents any reasonable lasting grounds for objecting to Gay Marriage in the 21st Century or was it an example of how completely and quickly misled men can become?
+Should you even entertain the notion that Leviticus represents any reasonable lasting grounds for objecting to marriage equality in the 21st Century or was it an example of how completely and quickly misled men can become?

 This was Israel’s laws at a brutal and unrelenting part of their history.
 (Somewhat like today some might suggest … but I digress.)
 History is about change and development.
 Laws change, people change, society changes and perhaps, what was once the “Samaritan” that Jesus spoke against being discriminatory against, are now another group of folks in the LGBTQI community.
 Dare I make the suggestion that the Bible is not a book of rigid, legalistic laws but a guidance for a changing world.
 Christian communities need to grow with it and create our own “biblical” stories of compassion and love.
 Perhaps I am getting sidetracked here?
 Back to the literal interpretation of the Bible.

 But Paul said …